inspikalu/soltrail/README.md

-# TransactionFlow
+# Soltrail

-TransactionFlow is an open-source analytics and visualization platform for Solana blockchain transactions.
+Soltrail is an open-source analytics and visualization platform for Solana blockchain transactions.
 It enables users to trace, cluster, and label wallet activity, providing deep insights into the flow of funds and wallet behavior on Solana.

 ## Features